yabellini/docs.carpentries.org/topic_folders/workshop_administration/email_templates.md

 I am organising a local [ Data/Library/Software ] Carpentry workshop for [ estimated month/season of workshop ].
 The Carpentries is a fiscally sponsored project of Community Initiatives.
 They teach skills that are immediately useful for researchers, using lessons and datasets that allow researchers to quickly apply what they have learned to their own work.
 I am really excited about using the [ Data/Library/Software ] Carpentry curriculum here to help our [graduate students/Core Team/faculty - your target audience] become more efficient in their research.

 I have completed instructor training for The Carpentries and am certified to teach their materials.
-To run a workshop, I will need at least one (preferably two) co-instructors to help out in teaching the material.
+To lead a workshop, I will need at least one (preferably two) co-instructors to help out in teaching the material.
 The workshops are two days long and instructors usually switch every half day.
 I am planning to cover [ your workshop topics ] and was hoping you could teach the [ topic ] section of the workshop.
 The Carpentries provides ready-to-go lesson materials, so we would not need to develop anything from scratch.
-If you are interested, you can see the materials for [ topic ] here [ link to lesson ] and the rest of the curricular materials here [link to http://www.datacarpentry.org/lessons/ or https://software-carpentry.org/lessons/ or https://librarycarpentry.org/lessons/].
+If you are interested, you can review the materials for [ topic ] here [ link to lesson ] and the rest of the curricular materials here [link to http://www.datacarpentry.org/lessons/ or https://software-carpentry.org/lessons/ or https://librarycarpentry.org/lessons/].

-I am looking forward to running a workshop here and think it will be very helpful to our [ target audience ].
-If you are interested in being a co- instructor, please let me know and we can get together and plan.
-Also let me know if you know anyone else who might be interested and able to help out with the [ topic ] part of the workshop.
+I am excited to teach  a workshop here and think it will be very helpful to our [ target audience ].
+If you are interested in being a co-instructor, please let me know and we can get together and plan. et me know if you know anyone else who might be interested and able to help out with the [ topic ] part of the workshop.

-Looking forward to working with you on this!
+ Excited about the prospect of co-teaching with you!

 Best,